Tobi823/ffupdater/README.md

  - Firefox Lite: <https://api.github.com/repos/mozilla-tw/FirefoxLite/releases/latest>
  - Firefox Lockwise: <https://api.github.com/repos/mozilla-lockwise/lockwise-android/releases/latest>

-Limitations:
+## Limitations:
- - FFUpdater can't detect external installations or updates of Firefox Browser, Firefox for Android Beta, Firefox Nightly, Firefox Focus and Firefox Klar.
+### Firefox Browser, Firefox for Android Beta, Firefox Nightly, Firefox Focus and Firefox Klar:
+- FFUpdater can't detect external installations or updates of these apps.
 If you install or update one of these apps with the Google Play Store, FFUpdater assumes that this app is outdated and prompts you for an update.
 You can disable the update check for an app in settings > excluded applications.
+- FFUpdater can't display the available version of these apps because the download server doesn't offer this information.
+Instead only "update available" is displayed.

-FAQ:
+## FAQ:
  - App installation fails with "Permission Denied" on MIUI: disable "MIUI Optimization"

-3rd-party libraries:
+## 3rd-party libraries:
  - [AndroidX](https://developer.android.com/jetpack/androidx) by Google for UI
  - [Material Components](https://github.com/material-components/material-components-android) by Google for UI (Apache 2.0)
  - [Gson](https://github.com/google/gson) by Google for parsing API responses (Apache 2.0)